pixellove4ever/Altium-Diff-Studio/README.md

 The maintained task list is in `ROADMAP.md`.

-Current priorities before starting P3:
+Current priorities after the V1 release candidate:

-1. Validate the V1 viewer and comparison workflows on representative real projects.
+1. Keep fixing real-project V1 bugs as they appear.
-2. Keep the V1 comparison scope focused on PCB, logical/DXF schematic, BOM and layer-by-layer Gerber.
+2. Improve diagnostics and report/review ergonomics from field feedback.
-3. Polish import/status diagnostics and report/review ergonomics.
+3. Continue ODB++ parsing coverage without reintroducing heavy full-package comparison.
-4. Start the STEP/3D mechanical viewer after the P2.5 acceptance checklist is good enough on real projects.
+4. Start P3 with the STEP/3D mechanical viewer when the V1 build has stabilized.

 ## License